 LMA identifies four major categories of movement: Body, Effort, Shape, and Space.
 Each category encompasses several subsets of motor components (LMA terms are spelled with capital letters to differentiate them from regular usage of these words).
-Fig. 8 illustrates some basic components of LMA, which are often used in coding.
+Fig. 8 illustrates some basic components of LMA that are often used in coding.

-The Body category describes what is moving, and it is composed of the elements of Body Segments (e.g., arms, legs, and head), their coordination, and basic Body Actions, such as locomotion, jump, rotation, change of support, and so on.
+The Body category describes what is moving and it is

+composed of the elements of Body Segments (e.g., arms, legs, head), their coordination, and basic Body Actions like Locomotion, Jump, Rotation, Change of Support, and so on.

-The Effort category describes the qualitative aspect of movement or how we move.
+The Effort category describes qualitative aspect of movement, or how we move.
 It expresses a person's inner attitude toward movement, and it has four main factors, each describing the continuum between two extremes: indulging in the motor quality of that factor and fighting against that quality.
-An effort has four factors.
+Effort has four factors: